 - A plexiglass shield has been installed at the front desk

-- We will be doing hourly disinfection sweep throughout the office and between patients
+- We do disinfection sweeps throughout the office and between patients

-- No additional guests may attend the appointment with the patient (with the exception of parents of small children and those needing special assistance determined on a case-by-case basis)
+- Please limit additional family/children for the appointment (with the exception of parents of small children and those needing special assistance determined on a case-by-case basis)

 - You are invited to use the hand sanitizer readily available throughout the office

-- We prefer credit/debit card payment prior to your appointment to limit the paper exchange.
-If you chose to pay by check, we ask that you leave it in our while mailbox outside the office.
+- We prefer credit/debit card payment for your appointment to limit the paper exchange.

 More Information on COVID-19